Orman-Ablo/BEP-Thesis-Code/README.md

 Once you have collected the initial fit of your localizations, follow the Pipeline for the OTF fit:

-1. run the file 'combined_locations', which isolates the localizations of all ROIs
+1. run the file 'combining_locations.m' or 'combined_locations.m';, which isolate the localizations of all ROIs.
-2. run 'PSF_data': it produces the 3-D stacks of the PSFs required for the 3-D OTF. you can change the upscaling factor to  produce finer/rougher sampling of the PSF.
+2. run 'PSF_data.m': it produces the 3-D stacks of the PSFs required for the 3-D OTF. you can change the upscaling factor to  produce finer/rougher sampling of the PSF.
+You need to add in the combined locations first.
-3. run 'Plot_PSF_Results': this file produces the used 3-D OTF, and plots the shapes of the PSFs and OTFs.
+3. run 'Plot_PSF_Results.m': this file produces the used 3-D OTF, and plots the shapes of the PSFs and OTFs.
 You can define here the desired size of the OTF
-4. run 'OTF_Fit_All': it is a modified copy of the 'localize'file used in the initial fit.
-It should be albe to run both the initial and second fit.
+4. run 'OTF_Fit_All.m': it is a modified copy of the 'localize.m'file used in the initial fit.
+Set params.mult_run and params.FlagOTF as true to run the OTF fit.
 If you want to produce any of the plots used in the report, their pipeline is listed below:

 CRLB: